Inclusivity pays dividends at JAC’s Learning World

 “We really felt that all people bring new skills and perspectives to the workplace, regardless of disability or other characteristics, but we hadn’t found the right fit until we met Elizabeth,” Ms Plane said.

-Elizabeth is a Yeppoon local with Down Syndrome, whose ultimate goal is to complete a Certificate III in childcare and work in a full-time daycare role.
-Ms Plane saw Elizabeth’s potential and brought her on for an internship, eventually employing her as a Support Worker – the first step for any aspiring childcare professional.
+Elizabeth is a Yeppoon local with Down Syndrome.
+Her ultimate goal is to complete a Certificate III in childcare and work in a full-time daycare role.
+Ms Plane saw Elizabeth’s potential and brought her on for an internship, eventually employing her as a Support Worker.
+The first step for any aspiring childcare professional.

-Since Elizabeth joined the team, Ms Plane and the other JAC’s Learning World staff have noticed an improvement in workplace culture and staff morale – which, in turn, has positive flow-on effects for the learning environment and productivity.
+Since Elizabeth joined the team, Ms Plane and the other JAC’s Learning World staff have noticed an improvement in workplace culture and staff morale.
+This, in turn, has positive flow-on effects for the learning environment and productivity.
 These excellent results, both professional and interpersonal, have come about by taking a well-planned but responsive approach to becoming Inclusion Ready.

 Choosing to see challenges rather than obstacles on the road to Elizabeth settling in at work, the team saw an opportunity to educate themselves, developing the skills and mindset needed to create an inclusive environment.